-Good standing must be maintained in order for Greek organizations to participate in recruitment and other Greek sponsored activities.
+Good standing must be maintained in order for Greek organizations to participate in recruitment, other Greek-sponsored activities, and be recognized by Northern Michigan University.
 Greek organizations are able to maintain this status by:

 A. registering annually as a student organization by the fourth week of the fall semester.

 B. participating in the appropriate Greek governing bodies.

 C. submitting a roster of active members for the previous semester by the end of the fourth week of both fall and winter semesters.

 D. registering each new chapter recruit/associate/new member within 10 days of his/her/their signing a bid.

 E. requiring new chapter recruits/ associates/ new members sign the commitment form approved by the CSE confirming their understanding of the financial and time commitments to this organization.
 Greek organizations must turn in the new member rosters and the commitment forms to the Center for Student Enrichment Office within 14 days of their bid signing